Michael-Enebeli/SynchroFest/README.md

 ## 🚀 Challenges & Solutions
 ### 1️⃣ Handling Environment Variables on Vercel
-* **Problem:** Using `import.meta.env` for environment variables (API keys) were not accessible in the public folder in production stage despite it being accessible in development atage.
+* **Problem:** Using `import.meta.env` for environment variables (API keys) were not accessible in the public folder in production stage despite it being accessible in development stage.
 * **Solution:** Used `window.ENV` instead to load environment variables globally on the window so it can be accessed.

 ### 2️⃣ Performance Optimization